 Xv6 maintains a separate page table for each process that defines that process's address space.
 As illustrated in Figure 2.3, an address space includes the process's user memory starting at virtual address zero.
 Instructions come first, followed by global variables, then the stack, and finally a "heap" area (for malloc) that the process can expand as needed.
 There are a number of factors that limit the maximum size of a process's address space: pointers on the RISC-V are 64 bits wide; the hardware only uses the low 39 bits when looking up virtual addresses in page tables; and xv6 only uses 38 of those 39 bits.
-Thus, the maximum address is $2^{38} - 1 = 0x3fffffffff$, which is MAXVA (kernel/riscv.h:348).
-At the top of the address space xv6 reserves a page for a trampoline and a page mapping the process's trapframe to switch to the kernel, as we will explain in Chapter 4.
+Thus, the maximum address is $2^{38} - 1 = 0x3$ fffffffff, which is

+MAXVA (kernel/riscv.h:363).
+At the top of the address space xv6 reserves a page for a trampoline and a page mapping the process's trapframe.
+Xv6 uses these two pages to transition into the kernel and back; the trampoline page contains the code to transition in and out of the kernel and mapping the trapframe is necessary to save/restore the state of the user process, as we will explain in Chapter 4.